Why We Need Your Donations

 - Digital camcorders/cameras

-Please note: We do not accept any furniture/upholstery that is damaged, stained, broken or missing parts.
+Please note: We Can not accept any furniture/upholstery that is damaged, stained, broken or missing parts.
 We are unable to pick up from upper floor locations unless there is an elevator available.
 Merchandise in a non-elevator building or home needs to be brought to the first floor for pickup due to agency policy.

-Items we no longer accept
+Items we CAN no longer accept

 - Used fax machines, copiers, printers, and scanners